All the best experiences

 Hotel Berg by Keflavik Airport

 Another hotel close to Keflavik International Airport is Hotel Berg, a four-star boutique hotel with a heated pool on its rooftop overlooking the coastline.
-The accommodation and airport are 2.8 miles (four kilometers) apart.
+The accommodation and airport are 2.8 miles (4 kilometers) apart.

 Guests at Hotel Berg can choose from double and twin rooms.
 Its excellent amenities include free Wi-Fi and an on-site restaurant serving traditional Icelandic cuisine.